Bouncer

 Do you have the legal authority to use physical force?
 Like, if a guy's causing a scene, can you physically force him out of the bar or would that open you up to assault charges?

-Asked by sam over 12 years ago
+Asked by sam almost 13 years ago

 I don't know about legal authority.
 If a guy (or girl) is being a knuckle head, they're going out the door.
 If you're in the middle of the bar duking it out with them, then you're doing something wrong.
 It's not Roadhouse.
 If you leave physical marks on someone you open yourself up to assault charges.
 I've heard of bouncers getting charged with assault for punching someone.
 I've also heard of bouncers giving the side of someone's head a quick trip to the door jam on the way out and getting away with it.